THE BEST GRAVEL WHEELS

 It was hard to find an argument for the Reynolds ATR X wheelsets against others in the value-carbon category when riding dirt, gravel, or paved roads.
 They do provide a step up from gravel wheels in the upgrade category but there are better choices if your budget limits you to value-carbon.

 The ATR X wheels I tested weighed 1606 grams including the pre-installed rim strips but not valves on my scale.
 The rims measure 40.1mm deep, 23.1mm wide on the inside, 30.9mm outside near the rim-tire interface, and are 32.1mm at the widest point of their toroidal profile.
-The rims exceed 105% of the tire width with 28mm road tires installed.
+The rim width well exceeds the tire width with 28mm road tires installed.
 The 4-pawl rear hub engages every 10 degrees.
 You’ll find 24 Sapim Race round spokes on both the front and rear wheels.